 Fig.~\ref{fig:framework} illustrates the structure of stage II.
 Given the fine-tuned SDXL model as our face-oriented generative diffusion prior, we need an adaptor that can control the fine-tuned SDXL to generate high-quality facial images based on its degraded input.
-With the successful application of ControlNet~\cite{zhang2023adding} in real-world image super-resolution~\cite{wu2023seesr,yu2024scaling}, we apply it as the controller for the BFR task.
+With the successful application of ControlNet~\citep{zhang2023adding} in real-world image super-resolution~\citep{wu2023seesr,yu2024scaling}, we apply it as the controller for the BFR task.

 The training of stage II is as follows.
 The latent representation of an HQ facial image is obtained by the encoder of a pretrained VAE, denoted as $\mathbf{z}_0$.
 The diffusion process progressively introduces noise to $\mathbf{z}_0$, resulting in a noisy latent $\mathbf{z}_t$, where $t$ represents the randomly sampled diffusion step.
 The restoration is conditioned on the additional input $\mathbf{c}$, which is the degraded face image, guiding the generation process.
-For each diffusion step $t$, the noisy latent $\mathbf{z}_t$ is processed together with the control condition $\mathbf{c}$, and null prompts [""].
-We train the ControlNet by minimizing the $L_2$ loss between the predicted noise $\epsilon_\theta$ and the added noise $\epsilon$ ($\epsilon \sim \mathcal{N}(0, I)$).
+For each diffusion step $t$, the noisy latent $\mathbf{z}_t$ is processed together with the control condition $\mathbf{c}$, and Face identifier $\mathbf{P}_f$ ["A hyper-realistic portrait"].
+We train the ControlNet by minimizing the $L_2$ loss between the predicted noise $\epsilon_{pred}$ and the added noise $\epsilon_{gt}$ ($\epsilon \sim \mathcal{N}(0, I)$).
 The optimization objective is: